 Soil Biologically based farming starts with the soil.
-Compost and use of cover crops can reduce the use of synthetic fertilizers to keep the soil healthy and productive and reduce water runoff into local watersheds.
+Compost and cover crops can reduce the use of synthetic fertilizers, maintaining the health and productivity of the soil and minimizing water runoff into local watersheds.

 Insect Pests Rather than attempting to eliminate all pests, our growers cultivate a diversity of natural enemies that prey on insect pests.
-Well-timed releases of beneficial insects can reduce pest pressure in the fields.
+Well-timed releases of beneficial insects eases pest pressure in the fields.
 Planting annual habitat on field margins or interplanting the habitat provides a food and nectar source for beneficial insects as well as serving as a trap crop for pests.
-If significant pest problems develop, our growers are more inclined than their counterparts to use more environmentally friendly materials.
+If significant pest problems develop, our growers are familiar with and therefore more inclined than their counterparts to use these biological controls.

-Beneficial Insect Habitats Developing natural habitats will increase the number of "good bugs" that prey on pest and reduce reliance on pesticides.
+Beneficial Insect Habitats Developing natural habitats increases the number of "good bugs" that prey on pest and reduce reliance on pesticides.

 Weekly Field Monitoring SCP’s field scout conducts a weekly sampling for both pests and beneficial insects in each of the participating SCP fields.
 Every week written reports are distributed to each grower, helping the farmer to make informed pest management decisions.